South Carolina Solar Panels

 Get a Free QuoteSouth Carolina Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-South Carolina’s subtropical climate brings hot summers and mild winters, affecting solar output seasonally.
-Despite occasional storms, the state offers excellent solar potential year-round.
+South Carolina’s humid subtropical climate brings hot summers with peak production and mild winters with shorter days.
+Despite occasional cloud cover, the state’s abundant sunshine makes it excellent for solar energy year-round.

 What Can the Average South Carolina Solar System Power?